TroyMetrics/TM-GamerStats-1080p/README.md

   <img src="https://github.com/TroyMetrics/TM-GamerStats-1080p/blob/main/assets/Preview.png?raw=true" alt="Preview">
 </p>

-This update introduces a fun experiment: a fully **multi-color animated gradient** running natively inside RTSS OverlayEditor — something most people assume *can’t* be done.
+This is an experimental overlay created to test whether a multi-color animated gradient can be achieved inside RTSS Overlay Editor,

 Turns out… **it can**.
 Sort of.. 😂